Large-type Artin groups are systolic: Introduction

 It is an open question whether all Artin groups are non-positively curved in the sense that they act geometrically (i.e.\ properly and cocompactly by isometries) on non-positively curved spaces.
-One of the earlier motivations for this question comes from the seminal work of Charney and Davis \cite{charney1995k}, where they put a $CAT(0)$ metric on the modified Deligne complex for Artin groups of type FC as well as $2$--dimensional Artin groups, and deduce the $K(\pi,1)$ conjecture for these Artin groups.
-Though the action of an Artin group on its modified Deligne complex is not proper, this naturally leads to the question whether one can directly construct $CAT(0)$ spaces on which Artin groups act geometrically.
-This question has its own interests independent of the $K(\pi,1)$ conjecture, since one can deduce many finer group theoretic and geometric consequences given the existence of such action.
-Here is a summary of Artin groups which are known to acts geometrically on $CAT(0)$ spaces: \begin{enumerate} \item certain classes of $2$--dimensional Artin groups \cite{brady2002two,BradyMcCammond2000}; \item Artin groups of finite type with three generators \cite{brady2000artin}; \item $3$--dimensional Artin groups of type FC \cite{bell2005three}; \item spherical Artin groups of type $A_4$ and $B_4$ \cite{brady2010braids}; \item $6$--strand braid group \cite{haettel20166}. \end{enumerate}
+One of the earlier motivations for this question comes from the seminal work of Charney and Davis \cite{charney1995k}, where they put a $CAT(0)$ metric on the modified Deligne complex for Artin groups of type FC as well as for $2$-dimensional Artin groups, and deduce the $K(\pi,1)$ conjecture for these Artin groups.
+Though the action of an Artin group on its modified Deligne complex is not proper, this naturally leads to the question of whether one can directly construct $CAT(0)$ spaces on which Artin groups act geometrically.
+This question is of independent interest to the $K(\pi,1)$ conjecture, since one can deduce many finer group theoretic and geometric consequences given the existence of such action.
+Here is a summary of Artin groups which are known to act geometrically on $CAT(0)$ spaces: \begin{enumerate} \item right-angled Artin groups \cite{ChaDav1995}; \item certain classes of $2$-dimensional Artin groups \cite{brady2002two,BradyMcCammond2000}; \item Artin groups of finite type with three generators \cite{brady2000artin}; \item $3$-dimensional Artin groups of type FC \cite{bell2005three}; \item spherical Artin groups of type $A_4$ and $B_4$ \cite{brady2010braids}; \item the $6$-strand braid group \cite{haettel20166}. \end{enumerate}

-In this paper we focus on Artin group of \emph{large type}, i.e.\ the value of each label of its defining graph is at least $3$.
-Large-type Artin groups were first introduced and studied by Appel-Schupp \cite{AppelSchupp1983}.
-It is still unknown whether all Artin groups of large type are $CAT(0)$, though some partial results are obtained in \cite{BradyMcCammond2000}.
-Moreover, most of Artin groups of large type can not act geometrically on $CAT(0)$ cube complexes, even up to passing to finite index subgroups \cite{huang2015cocompactly,haettel2015cocompactly}.
+In this paper we focus on Artin groups of \emph{large type}, i.e.\ those whose defining graphs have edge labels of value at least three.
+Large-type Artin groups were first introduced and studied by Appel and Schupp \cite{AppelSchupp1983}.
+It is still unknown whether all Artin groups of large type are $CAT(0)$, though some partial results were obtained in \cite{BradyMcCammond2000}.
+Moreover, most Artin groups of large type can not act geometrically on $CAT(0)$ cube complexes, even up to passing to finite index subgroups \cite{huang2015cocompactly,haettel2015cocompactly}.